 Contribute to ShoalBase

-ShoalBase is a community-driven resource that brings together all kinds of observations of fish social behaviour.
-Whether you’ve watched fish in the wild, in an experiment, in an aquarium, or in your own home tank, your notes help build a global dataset for comparative analyses, teaching, and open science.
+ShoalBase is a community-driven resource that brings together knowledge of fish social behaviour from both published science and lived experience.
+Whether you’ve watched fish in the wild, in experiments, in aquaria or home tanks, or are aware of published descriptions of social systems, your contributions help build a global dataset for comparative analyses, teaching, and open science.

 We do not only want rare, unusual, or highly controlled observations.
-In fact, routine, everyday behaviour is often the most valuable, because it rarely appears in the scientific literature.
-These observations help us understand what fish typically do.
+In fact, routine everyday behaviour is often the most valuable, because it rarely appears in the scientific literature.
+Meanwhile, the records that do exist in publications are often scattered, inconsistent, or not readily accessible — and centralising these is equally important.
+Both literature-based records and informal observations help us understand what fish typically do.

 Importantly, your past experiences count too.
-If you’ve seen particular social behaviours in the past once or a few times, many times over months or years, or if you’ve noticed a pattern in a species you work with, those prior observations are extremely valuable — even if you did not record them at the time or weren’t observing with research in mind.
+If you’ve seen particular social behaviours once or twice, repeatedly over years, or noticed a pattern in a species you work with, those impressions remain valuable — even if you weren’t recording them formally at the time.

-We welcome contributions of any size: a quick note from a dive or snorkel, observations from shore or a boat, something you’ve noticed in your home aquarium, a class practical, long-term impressions from fieldwork or fish-keeping, or a formal study.
-Submitted information is used only for research and educational purposes; you can choose how your work is acknowledged, and you’re free to update or withdraw your contribution at any time.
+We welcome contributions of any size — from a quick note from a dive or snorkel, observations from shore or a boat while fishing, or something seen in a home aquarium, to references to published papers, long-term field impressions, or formal experimental data.
+Submitted information is used only for research and education.
+You choose how you are acknowledged, and you may update or withdraw your contribution at any time.

 If you’d like to contribute an observation, simply complete the submission form – it usually takes just a minute or two.
 Thank you for helping strengthen a resource that benefits the entire fish behaviour community.